lkulmala/Hari-et-al/README.md

-Data and scripts to produce the figures in the research article entitled Annual cycle in scots pine's photosynthesis.
+Data and scripts to produce the figures in the research article entitled **Annual cycle in scots pine's photosynthesis**.
 Please cite the paper if you are using the code or data in research publications.

 Article: Pertti Hari, Veli-Matti Kerminen, Liisa Kulmala, Markku Kulmala, Steffen Noe, Tuukka Petäjä, Anni Vanhatalo, Jaana Bäck (2017).
 Annual cycle in scots pine's photosynthesis.
 Manuscript.